telerik/xaml-docs/controls/radgridview/features/pinned-rows.md

 With **R2 2016**, Telerik introduced **Pinned Rows**.
 By using Pinned Rows, you can pin particular rows to the top or bottom of your **RadGridView** so that they do not participate in the vertical scrolling.

-In this article we will discuss the following topics:
+In this article, we will discuss the following topics:

 * [PinnedRowsPosition property](#pinnedrowsposition)